aws-samples/aws-media-services-simple-live-workflow/README.md

 # AWS CloudFormation Templates

 CloudFormation templates are available if you would like to move faster or see the intended outcome of a single module or the entire lab.
-Following are links to CloudFormation templates for each module of the workshop. **Copy the link address and use that with CloudFormation to create the module contents in your account.** You may need to enter information into the CloudFormation template about resources created in previous modules.
-If you are not familiar with AWS CloudFormation, review the online [User Guide](http://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/Welcome.html).

-Cloud resources created by AWS CloudFormation will have unique naming patterns, usually prefixed with the stack name and appended with a short random string.
+Resources created by AWS CloudFormation will have unique naming patterns, usually prefixed with the stack name, a short random string, followed by the resource name.
 See the following example for a AWS Elemental MediaLive channel created with these templates.
 The stack name **FRI** specified by the user is prefixed to the channel name.

 ![alt](cfn-resource-naming.png)

 Keep this convention in mind when locating resources created with these templates.

+Following are links to CloudFormation templates for each module of the workshop. **Copy the link address and use that with CloudFormation to create the module contents in your account.** You may need to enter information into the CloudFormation template about resources created in previous modules.
+If you are not familiar with AWS CloudFormation, review the online [User Guide](http://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/Welcome.html).

 **These templates are supported in regions: us-west-2, us-east-1, and eu-west-1.**